-We sell our products primarily through limited distribution channels that complement the luxury image and prestige status of our brands.
-These channels consist primarily of department stores, specialty-multi retailers, upscale perfumeries and pharmacies and prestige salons and spas.
-In addition, our products are sold in freestanding stores that are operated either by us or by authorized third parties, through our own and third-party operated e-commerce websites and websites of our authorized retailers, in various travel retail locations such as stores in airports and on cruise ships, in-flight and duty-free shops, and certain products are sold in self-select outlets.
-Our practice is to accept returns of our products from customers if properly requested and approved.
+We sell our prestige products through distribution channels that complement the luxury image and prestige status of our brands.
+Our products are sold on our own and authorized retailer websites, on third-party online malls, in stores in airports, in duty-free locations and in our own and authorized freestanding stores.
+In addition, our products are sold in brick-and-mortar retail stores, including department stores, specialty-multi retailers, upscale perfumeries and pharmacies and prestige salons and spas.
+Our general practice is to accept returns of our products from customers if properly requested and approved.

-In fiscal 2019, we continued to strategically open new points of distribution globally, and exited certain locations when appropriate.
+In fiscal 2020, we continued to strategically open new points of distribution globally, and exited certain locations when appropriate.

-As of June 30, 2019, we operated approximately 1,500 freestanding stores.
-Most are operated under a single brand name, such as $M \cdot A \cdot C$ , Jo Malone London, Aveda or Origins.
+As of June 30, 2020, we operated approximately 1,600 freestanding stores.
+Most are operated under a single brand name, such as M·A·C, Jo Malone London, Aveda, Origins or Le Labo.
 There are also more than 800 Company-branded freestanding stores around the world operated by authorized third parties, primarily in Europe, the Middle East & Africa.

 Products from most of our brands are sold online through Company-owned and operated e-commerce and m-commerce sites, through various sites operated by authorized retailers and through third-party online malls.
 These sites and/or malls are in approximately 50 countries.
-While today a majority of these online sales are generated in the United States, the United Kingdom and China, we have additional opportunity to expand online sales globally.
+While today a majority of these online sales are generated in mainland China, the United States and the United Kingdom, we have additional opportunity to expand online sales globally.

 We maintain dedicated sales teams that manage our retail accounts.
-We have wholly-owned operations in over 50 countries, and two controlling interests that operate in several countries, through which we market, sell and distribute our products.
-In certain countries, we sell our products through carefully selected distributors that share our commitment to protecting the image and position of our brands.
+We have wholly owned operations in over 50 countries, and two controlling interests that operate in several countries, through which we market, sell and distribute our products.
+In certain countries, we sell our products through carefully selected distributors who we believe share our commitment to protecting the image and position of our brands.
 In addition, we sell certain products in select domestic and international U.S. military exchanges.
 For information regarding our net sales and long-lived assets by geographic region, see Item 8.
-Financial Statements and Supplementary Data - Note 21 - Segment Data and Related Information.
+Financial Statements and Supplementary Data - Note 22 - Segment Data and Related Information.